European Union warships and salvage vessels have successfully towed a stricken Greek tanker to safe waters in the Red Sea.

 No oil has leaked from the Iraqi crude cargo the ship was carrying when the Yemen-based militant group attacked it several times in the second half of August.

-Sources had told TradeWinds that the vessel would be towed to a position safe from the Houthis further north, where the flames still raging on and below its deck would be put out.
+Sources had told TradeWinds that the vessel would be towed to a safer location further north, away from the Houthis, where the ongoing flames on and below deck could be extinguished.

 At a later stage, the Sounion’s cargo is to be reloaded in a ship-to-ship transfer.

-Some spillage that was observed from the Sounion since it was attacked last month concerned fuel that leaked out after its engine was hit by a Houthi missile on 21 August.
+Some spillage observed from the Sounion since last month’s attack was attributed to fuel that leaked after a Houthi missile struck its engine on 21 August.

 About a week later, Houthi militants boarded the abandoned ship and used explosives to set its deck vents alight.
 The flames and smoke still visible on the Sounion on Monday are the result of gases that continue burning in the vents.